-When Sir Richard eventually returned home for good he liked entertaining friends to a meal regaling them with his exploits whilst on his Grand Tour.
-He wrote books with hints to travellers in Italy, and turned his sketches done whilst travelling into ink, or watercolour pictures.There are some 600 in the collection at Stourhead, and another 100 are at Yale.
+When Sir Richard eventually returned home for good he liked entertaining friends to a meal whilst regaling them with his exploits on his Grand Tour.
+He wrote books with hints for travellers in Italy, and turned his sketches done whilst travelling into ink, or watercolour pictures.There are some 600 in the collection at Stourhead, and another 100 are at Yale.
 He wrote lots of letters to his friends and his son Henry.
-However, having spent so much time in Europe while his son was growing up perhaps it is not surprising that their relationship was a bit strained.
+However, having spent so much time in Europe while his son was growing up perhaps it is not surprising that their relationship was strained.

 Above the fireplace in Sir Richard's bedroom hangs The Sacrifice of Iphigenia, a capriccio painting.
 A capriccio painting is a form of landscape picture where the artist creates an architectural fantasy - a typical souvenir of the Grand Tour.

 To end I must include this wonderful urn made out of Derbyshire Blue John.
 Only small pieces of Blue John are found today.
 I recently found a modern small Blue John bowl for sale measuring 7.5 cms dia/4 cms high which cost £1,250